thorstenalpers/xetra-market-data-collector/README.md

 ## Installation

 1. Run ".\scripts\deploy-infrastructure.cmd", all dependent infrastructure components will be deployt
-1. Run ".\scripts\deploy-service-event-publisher.cmd", builds and deploys the event publisher, used to publish events to RabbitMQ
+1. Run ".\scripts\deploy-service-event-publisher.cmd", builds and deploys the event publisher, used to publish events to RabbitMQ which will then consumed by marketdata service
 1. Run ".\scripts\deploy-service-marketdata.cmd", that will build and deploy the main microservice which collects all the data
 1. Run ".\scripts\install-nginx-with-ssl-cert\create-and-deploy-ssl-certificate.cmd", it will create an SSL certificate and deploy it to nginx in kubernetes
 1. Modify "C:\Windows\System32\drivers\etc\hosts" and add following entries, with that you will can use URL domain names instead of IP adresses to access the local kubernetes cluster